tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 In his hands it can be up to ten times quicker than simulated annealing.

 Once one has found a solution one needs to ask whether or not it is appropriate.
-This can be achieved by bootstrapping, i.e. fitting the model to noisy data.
+This can be achieved by parameter identifiability analysis though bootstrapping,  i.e. fitting the model to noisy data.
 The results can be projected onto the parameter landscape as ellipsoid confidence regions.
 However, this can be slow.
 A quicker way to estimate these confidence